 Social Considerations

-- Topics discussed: Balancing cultural traditions with industrialization, defining what’s truly “green,” and adapting practices to local contexts.
+- The group discussed Balancing cultural traditions with industrialization, defining what truly qualifies as “green,” and the importance of adapting practices to local contexts.

-- Key takeaway: We need better communication about sustainability and flexible, localized approaches to algae use.
+- Takeaway: Stronger communication about sustainability and flexible, localized approaches to algae use are essential to ensure acceptance and long-term success.

 Economic Challenges